Seafood Traceability Engagement

 Selected Companies

 This engagement focuses on seven of the largest global seafood companies.
-These companies were included in this engagement based on their sector influence (considering their market capitalisation and seafood revenues) and their “traceability-readiness” (i.e. companies with a Seafood Stewardship Index traceability score greater than zero).
+These companies were selected based on their sector influence (considering their market capitalisation and seafood revenues) and "traceability-readiness” (based on index scoring by the World Benchmarking Alliance).

 Material Risks

-Full-chain traceability would also unlock a huge amount of opportunity, enabling seafood companies to validate sustainability claims and satisfy the growing demand for sustainable seafood, while also increasing their operational efficiency with more and better data.
-Research by Planet Tracker found that just a small investment in the right seafood traceability systems – as little as 1% of total seafood sales on average – could boost the industry’s profitability by 60%, by helping to cut spending on food recalls and food waste, while strengthening brand reputation and enhancing regulatory compliance.
-This could then unlock a predicted US $600 billion increase in the valuations of global seafood supply chain companies.
+Full-chain traceability can also unlock numerous opportunities, enabling seafood companies to validate sustainability claims and satisfy the growing demand for sustainable seafood, while also increasing their operational efficiency with more and better data.
+Research by Planet Tracker found that just a small investment in the right seafood traceability systems – as little as 1% of total product sales on average – could boost the industry’s profitability by 60%, by helping to cut spending on food recalls and waste, while strengthening brand reputation and enhancing regulatory compliance.
+This could unlock a predicted US$600 billion-increase in the valuations of companies in the global seafood supply chain.

 In Collaboration

-This engagement is funded by the Jeremy Coller Foundation and the Gordon and Betty Moore Foundation.
+This engagement is funded by the Jeremy Coller Foundation, the Walton Family Foundation and the Gordon and Betty Moore Foundation.

 Investors Signed On

-Phase 1 of the engagement is supported by 35 investors, representing US $6.5 trillion in combined assets.
+Phase 2 of the engagement was supported by 45 investors, representing more than US$9.6 trillion in combined assets.